Turkish-Style Beef Stew Recipe

 Add tomato paste and diced tomatoes, stir to combine.
 Add beef stock or water and bring to a boil.

-Add parsley, mint, cabbage, and Turkish red pepper, and simmer for 10 minutes.
+Add most of parsley and mint, reserving some for garnish.
+Add cabbage and Turkish red pepper, and simmer for 10 minutes.
 Add beans and simmer for another 10 minutes, until cabbage is just tender.
 Adjust for salt and serve immediately, garnishing with fresh mint and parsley.